nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

   Extensions

-  1.1 User requests to delete a specific task by giving an invalid index 1.2 Unburden will show an error message
+  1.1 User requests to delete a specific task by giving an invalid index <br>
+  1.2 Unburden will show an error message <br>

   Use case ends